-For more information about North Carolina's eco-regions, see Chapter 4 in the 2015 N.C.
+For more information, see Chapter 4 in the 2015 N.C.
 Wildlife Action Plan.

 Find out how the North Carolina Wildlife Resources Commission manages its game lands for the conservation of wildlife species and to provide public access for hunting, fishing, trapping, and other outdoor recreational opportunities.

 The Mountain ecoregion includes all portions of the Southern Appalachian Mountains that occur west of the Blue Ridge Escarpment.
 There are several foothill ranges (the Brushy, Sauratown, and South mountains) located within the Piedmont province that are part of the Mountain ecoregion.
 North Carolina has the highest elevations of any state east of the Mississippi River, with Mount Mitchell being the highest peak at 6,684 feet (all elevations are above mean sea level).